 - 1/2 small can of sliced ripe black olives

-1 Heat the refried beans in a medium sauté pan or cast iron skillet.
+1 Prepare the beans: Heat the refried beans in a medium sauté pan or cast iron skillet.
 Stir in enough water to get a creamy, easily dip-able consistency, about 1/4 of a cup.

 The taste of refried beans is greatly enhanced by bacon fat; we'll add a teaspoon to canned beans or a tablespoon or more to taste if we are making the beans from scratch.